 Thinking about leaving a legacy?

-Helping to Safeguard our Future14_its-a-long-hill
+Helping to Safeguard our Future

 If you are considering leaving some money to a charity in your will, you may have in mind choosing a charity that is involved with animals, or perhaps one which helps people with special needs.
 Here is your opportunity to do both with a single legacy and you will be helping to ensure that this riding group can continue to offer its very special services into the future.